 Trees as Climate Tools

 By the early 1970s, scientists were beginning to see climate change as a very real but distant threat – one that would eventually force us to completely restructure our industrial economy.
-Physicist Freeman Dyson seems to be one of the first to explore the use of trees as a bulwark against climate change.
+That’s when physicist Freeman Dyson began to explore the use of trees as a bulwark against climate change.

 “Suppose that, with the rising level of CO2, we run into an acute ecological disaster,” he wrote in a 1977 article entitled “Can We Control the Carbon Dioxide in the Atmosphere?“, published in the journal Energy.
 “Would it then be possible for us to halt or reverse the rise in CO2 within a few years by means less drastic than the shutdown of industrial civilization?”